Understanding Cost Overruns in Home Construction

 Understanding Cost Overruns: The Residential Reality

 Every residential contractor has felt the sting of a project that finishes with less profit than planned.
 The culprit is almost always the same: cost overruns.
-But what is cost overruns exactly?
-At CountBricks, we define a cost overrun as any instance where the final spend on labor, materials, equipment, permits, or overhead exceeds the original contract value or internal estimate.
+But what are cost overruns exactly?
+A cost overrun occurs when the final spend on labor, materials, equipment, permits, or overhead exceeds the original contract value or internal estimate.
 While overruns can plague any sector, they are especially common in home construction where site conditions, client changes, and market volatility collide.

 Why Cost Overruns Happen in Home Construction

-Based on thousands of AI-generated residential estimates processed through CountBricks.com, five root causes appear again and again:
+Based on thousands of AI-generated residential estimates, five root causes appear again and again:

 • Incomplete scopes at bidding stage